mikhayluk/mikhayluk/README.md

 I can help you rigorously analyze the current state of your data systems and highlight the areas that can be improved with business intelligence solutions.

 ✅ Database Architect
-Help companies make sense of the data they collect and determine the data flow across the organization.
+I design and implement efficient database architectures that help companies organize and manage the data they collect.
+With many years of experience, I ensure optimal data flow across the organization, leveraging modern technologies to enhance performance, scalability, and reliability.

 ✅ Workflow Automation
 We are reducing the number of manual operations for routine tasks, collecting valuable user data settings, and providing an engaging, personalized user experience.

 ✅ Business Solutions
-Turn information about your organization into valuable and actionable business information.
-Provide critical stakeholders or professionals with the necessary data to make effective business decisions.
+I transform your organization’s data into valuable, actionable insights by integrating modern solutions, including AI technologies.
+My hands-on approach ensures these advanced tools are seamlessly implemented, empowering your team to leverage data for strategic growth.

-✅ Data science
+✅ Data Science
-Data science application implementation services that we will apply to your needs.
+I specialize in implementing tailored data science solutions to meet your business needs.
+From data analysis to predictive modeling, I apply advanced techniques to help you unlock valuable insights, optimize decision-making, and drive growth.
+I craft every solution to ensure it aligns perfectly with your objectives and delivers measurable results.

 ✅ Data-Driven Management
-Creating data systems and analytics facilitates better decision-making, change implementation, and innovation at the management level.
+I create customized data systems and analytics frameworks that empower management to make better decisions, implement changes effectively, and foster innovation.
+Through my hands-on approach, I ensure that the insights and tools align with your strategic goals, driving sustainable growth and success at the leadership level.

 ✅ Google Ads
 Many years of experience setting up Google Ads campaigns (keyword selection, ad creation, budget, and bids, where your ads appear, measuring success, continuous improvement) to successfully advertise your product or service online.